A VR based pre-show experience for an upcoming theater musical - The Next Fairytale

 To help readers take the role of Calliope, they are positioned in front of the magical mirror.
 Here Calliope transforms from her commoner disguise into her natural queen from.
 This transformation aims to aid players into taking Calliope's identity, as they can see their actions being reflected in the mirror.

-We used concepts of back leading in theater and non verbal digital communication
+We used concepts of back leading and 'mask' effect in theater and non verbal digital communication

 A voxel artist joined our team to develop the art work